The Vermilion Police Department is a midsize department consisting of Full and Part-Time Officers and Full and Part-Time Dispatchers.

 The Vermilion Police Department is an Equal Opportunity Employer that supports the Americans with Disabilities Act (ADA) and must respond to reasonable requests for job accommodations and take reasonable action to employ qualified individuals with disabilities.
 This agency is committed to making reasonable sustained, diligent efforts to identify and consider such individuals for employment and for possible advancement opportunities arising during employment.

 It is the sworn duty of all law enforcement officers to uphold the constitutional rights of all individuals.
-The Vermilion Police Department strictly prohibits any retaliatory action against an employee for opposing a practice which he or she believes to be discriminatory.
+The Vermilion Police Department strictly prohibits any retaliatory action against an employee for opposing a practice that he or she believes to be discriminatory.
 This includes the filing of an internal complaint or the filing of a complaint with a state or federal civil rights enforcement agency.

 Maintaining the ideals of equal opportunity employment, no individual inquiring about employment within the Vermilion Police Department may be discriminated against based on: